Their past was riddled with conflict. Their future is about security and abundance.

 Would they understand the land management techniques that had helped heal the degraded soil of Kakumba?

 As the men and women of Kakumba met to discuss community forest management, they resolved to offer help to the new families.
 They decided to love their neighbors, while solving their problems.
-They invited their new neighbors to part of the solution.
+They invited their new neighbors to be part of this Congolese solution.

 Their example reminds us that there are always uncertainties and there are always risks that come up when it comes to loving our neighbors from elsewhere, but the command to love our neighbors anyways will also always be in place.